 We may engage in tax planning to structure operations in a tax efficient manner.
 Tax planning is driven by business goals and commercial objectives with a focus on ensuring that, in meeting these goals and objectives, the taxes paid reflect the functions performed (i.e. is grounded in commercial and economic reality), assets held and risks undertaken by GPJ UK.
 We would not consider any tax planning which involves contrived or artificial arrangements.

 We engage HMRC with honesty, integrity, respect and fairness and in a spirt of co-operative compliance.
 We are prepared to litigate where we disagree with a ruling or decision of a HMRC but will first seek to resolve any disputed matters through pro-active and transparent discussion and negotiation.

 The publication of this UK Tax Policy is regarded as complying with the statutory obligation under Paragraph 19(2), Schedule 19, Finance Act 2016.
-The document was reviewed and approved on Feb 26th for the year ended 31st December 2018.
+The document was reviewed and approved on 22nd May for the year ending 31st December 2023.